rajivshah3/documentation/node-software/0.1/iri/how-to-guides/get-started-with-the-api.md

 ## Prerequisites

-To use the code samples in this guide, you must have the following:
+To use the code samples in this tutorial, you must have the following:

 - [Node.js (8+)](https://nodejs.org/en/) or [Python (3+)](https://www.python.org/downloads/) and [PIP](https://pip.pypa.io/en/stable/installing/)
 - A code editor such as [Visual Studio Code](https://code.visualstudio.com/Download)